Will King Charles III now appear on Bank of England banknotes?

 The king and queen consort, as mentioned in the palace’s announcement, refer to Britain’s newest monarch, King Charles III, and his wife Camilla.

-But despite the immediate ascension of a new monarch, reminders of Elizabeth’s reign — including postage stamps, the royal cypher (a monogram-like design emblazoned on government buildings, documents and post boxes) and even mentions of her name in popular song, like the national anthem (which, technically, has already reverted to “God Save the King”) — will persist well beyond her death.
+But despite the immediate ascension of a new monarch, reminders of Elizabeth’s reign — including postage stamps, the royal cipher (a monogram-like design emblazoned on government buildings, documents, and post boxes), and even mentions of her name in popular songs, like the national anthem (which, technically, has already reverted to “God Save the King”) — will persist well beyond her death.

 The Bank of England’s banknotes, too, currently feature portraits of Elizabeth on the obverse of each bill.
 In fact, Elizabeth was the first monarch to have her face on the banknotes, beginning with the release of the Bank of England’s Series C notes in 1960.